kevin-pilarczyk/to-parquet/README.md

-Syntax for unloading to S3 in parquet from source
+Syntax for unloading to S3 in parquet from source pandas dataframe